-11. To skip the installation of the C++ extensions, press Enter.
+12. To skip the installation of the C++ extensions, press Enter.
 To install the extensions, type y and press Enter.
 If you choose to install the extensions, additional dependencies must be installed after the AnzoGraph installation is complete.
 (See Install the Optional C++ Extension Dependencies for details.)

 Next, the wizard gives you the opportunity to configure a system setting.
-The setting and value will be added to the configuration file, <install_path>/config/settings.conf:
+The setting and value will be added to the configuration file, <install path>/config/settings.conf:

 '''

 Extra configuration settings for server

-Optionally, specify additional configuration settings for the AnzoGraph

-DB

-server.
-See the System Settings Reference in the AnzoGraph DB Users Guide

-for a description.
-The settings you enter here will be appended to the

-default settings.conf file:
+Optionally, specify additional configuration settings for the AnzoGraph DB server.
+See the System Settings Reference in the AnzoGraph DB Users Guide for a description.
+The settings you enter here will be appended to the default settings.conf file:

-WARNING: Additional settings should be added after consultation with

-Cambridge Semantics to address specific user needs.
+WARNING: Additional settings should be added after consultation with Cambridge Semantics to address specific user needs.

-[]

 '''

-12. If Cambridge Semantics Support provided a custom setting to use for your configuration, type the supplied setting=value and then press Enter.
+13. If you do not have a setting to add, press Enter.
+If Cambridge Semantics Support provided a custom setting to use for your configuration, type the supplied setting=value and then press Enter.